-Do you cringe and shake your head at even the thought of raising your rates?
-And yet you secretly wish you could do it?
-But then don’t feel like you can?
-Or should?
-And so you give up on it, or keep postponing it ’til “later?”
+Do you cringe at even the thought of raising your rates?
+And yet, do you secretly want to do it?
+But then feel like you can’t possibly do it?
+Or shouldn’t for some reason?
+And so you give up on it?
+Or keep postponing it ’til “later?”

 You are not alone.
 So let’s talk about it.